 Another toy fitting for a classroom or multi-kid environment.
 You could also let your child collect them once they master each one!

 Kids learning how to dress themselves and tie their own shoes is one of the first steps of independence.
-Kids can explore the 11 different activities that are part of this cuddly monkey.
+Kids can explore the 11 different activities that are part of this cuddly kitty.
 These activities include learning how to put buttons through buttonholes, zipping up a pocket and learning how to tie shoes.
-The socks and shoes are removable and kids love getting the monkey ready in the mornings by putting on their stuffed ‘friend’s’ shoes and tying them.
+The socks and shoes are removable and kids love getting the kitty ready in the mornings by putting on their stuffed ‘friend’s’ shoes and tying them.

-I like the monkey almost better than I do Elmo.
+I like the kitty almost better than I do Elmo.
 Shhh, I know it’s sacrilegious to say things like that about a Sesame Street character, but this monkey is so CUTE!
 And it has all of the other elements on it too, like zippers, snaps and buttons.
 Precious!

 This learning kit is packed full of activities.
 Using the ‘learning is fun’ teaching method, your child will be taught important skills while he’s playing.
 He’ll learn his letters and numbers, how to use scissors, how to tie his shoes and more.
 This set is great to have for kids in order to prepare them to begin school.